bashyio/yt-videos/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-It uses free YouTube Api so there is a limit to the number of requests that can be made.
+It uses the free YouTube Api so there is a limit to the number of requests that can be made daily.

 Test:
 https://yt-videos.netlify.app/